GaloisInc/BESSPIN-Tool-Suite/besspin/cwesEvaluation/resourceManagement/README.md

 ### TEST - ERROR RELEASE ###

 The source file is `test_rlr_errorRelease.c`.
 The test calls a `errorRelease` function 50 times.
-This function allocates a random number of bytes, then randomly (with 20\% probability) calls `abort()` before freeing the memory.
+This function allocates a random number of bytes, then randomly (with 20\% probability) causes an error before freeing the memory.

 ### TEST - HEAP USE POST RELEASE ###